watem-sedem/watem-sedem/docs/routing.rst

 vector **D** is steered by the steepest descent direction or the **tillage direction** (for the format of the input of the tillage direction, see :ref:`here <tildirmap>`).
-In this check, the angle of the **steepest descend** is compared with the tillage direction to define the routing (see Takken et al. (2001)).
+In this check, the angle of the **steepest descent** is compared with the tillage direction to define the routing (see Takken et al. (2001)).
 At the end of this step, the direction is mapped to the cardinal directions.
 These cardinal directions define the `target1` and `target2` pixels, and the weight